jaranesca/microblog-capstone/README.md

-Welcome to my microblogging website project!
-This project is aimed at creating a platform where users can share insights about their interests.
+Welcome to my microblogging website project called "TEA" This project is aimed at creating a platform where users can share insights about their interests.
 Below are the details and instructions for navigating through the site:

 Features: